How To Wire A Trailer . . . Trailer Wiring Diagram . . . And More

 Red Wire Notes:

 If you don’t need separate power on the trailer, just leave that pin out.
-If you do use it, then be sure you protect the vehicle electric system from shorts and from completely draining the tow vehicle battery.
+If you do use it, then be sure you protect the vehicle electric system from shorts (use a fuse or circuit breaker).
+Also, it’s good to protect the system from completely draining the tow vehicle battery.

 Wire Routing Notes:

-The diagrams above give one example of routing direction – starting at the tongue connector and wrapping around the trailer.
-Other people suggest splitting the wires near the tongue and routing down both sides with Right and Left specific.
+The trailer wiring diagram above gives one flavor for routing direction – starting at the tongue connector, then wrapping around the trailer.
+Other people suggest splitting the wires near the tongue, then routing down both sides — Right and Left specific.
 Either approach is fine.

-I like the wrap around approach a little more simply because it makes a trunk that distributes power as you go.
-It also keeps the wires all in one group as they traverse along the tongue — which makes them easier to protect.
-The amount of wire used is almost identical.
+While wire routing is a personal preference, I like the wrap around approach a little more because it makes a ‘trunk’ that distributes power as it goes.
+It also keeps the wires all in one group as they traverse along the tongue so they are easier to protect.
+The amount of wire is almost identical for both the split and wrap around approach.

-Another really good source of information with trailer wiring diagram comparing different styles of connectors is at etrailer.com You can get most trailer electrical items at any trailer parts store, or online.
-Etrailer and JohnsonTrailerParts.com are good sources.
+Another good source with a trailer wiring diagram comparing different styles of connectors is at etrailer.com Secondly, you can get most trailer electrical items at any trailer parts store, or online. etrailer and JohnsonTrailerParts.com are both good sources for electrical parts.